-Welcome to our program of events for July – December 2017
+Welcome to our program of events

-The program offers something for writers at all stages of their career: from beginner through to established levels.
+The program also offers something for writers at all stages of their career: from beginner through to established levels.
 It is notoriously difficult to define these levels, but it is arguably worse to be a beginner in a workshop for established writers or vice-versa.
 For this reason, we have provided some simple guides to help you determine which QWC sessions are right for you.
 If you require further clarification about program suitability, don’t hesitate to contact us.

 A guide to writer levels

-Beginner: An introduction to the subject.
+Beginner: You desire an introduction to the subject.

 Intermediate: You have some knowledge and experience of the subject.